 Boiler Pressure Plant Insurance Policy covers the replacement and repair of equipment.
 This engineering insurance policy also covers the damages to third-party property and bodily injuries caused by collapse or explosion.

-While the Factories act requires that certain equipment is inspected and certified at intervals (for example, lifting plant, pressure vessels, and steam boilers), engineering insurance is the additional step to making sure your engineering business and workforce are safe.
+While the Factories Act requires that certain equipment is inspected and certified at intervals (for example, lifting plant, pressure vessels, and steam boilers), engineering insurance is the additional step to ensuring your engineering business and workforce are safe.

 Interested in finding out more about how you can insure your business property?
 Here’s why East Insurance Group can help you find the best coverage for your business property.